 I love HBO’s Animated Tales Of The World as examples of story-telling.
 Unfortunately, if you’re in the United States, it’s not easy to get a hold of them now.
 You can find some on YouTube.
-If you’re in Great Britain, you can access a bunch of them at Teachers TV, but they’re not accessible from the United States.

 My favorite examples of puppetry come from the DVD titled Muppets Magic From the Ed Sullivan Show!
 These are great short skits.